Reggie Roberts: Many NFL experts think the Seahawks are the League's most complete team. Are the Seahawks the NFL's most complete team?

 RR: Speaking of quarterbacks, Seattle signal-caller Russell Wilson is playing at a very high level.
 Give us a few reasons as to why Wilson has avoided the sophomore slump in 2013?

 *CF: *As Wilson also says, "The separation is in the preparation."
 This kid gets it.
 His study habits are off the charts, and it extends to his teammates.
 He gets in so early on Mondays that he's watched the video and has left the receivers notes – detailed notes – about routes that might work against the upcoming week's opponent.
 Sidney Rice said the first time he saw the notes last season his first thought was, "Who does this guy think he is?"
 Then, after examining the notes, his response was, "Damn, this is pretty good."
 But the sign on the QB meeting room might say it all.
 It's been changed to read: Office of Russell C. Wilson.
 On the field, Wilson has an uncanny knack for not only sensing pressure, but being able to whirl away from it to find a receiver.
 And, he's tougher than he looks.
 Wilson has taken some shots in recent games, but gotten right back up.

 RR: The Falcons, winners of 13 regular season games in two of the past three seasons, are off to a 2-6 start in 2013.
 What's your take on the Falcons and why are they struggling this season?

 CF: It has to start with the injuries.
-Playing without Julio Jones and Julio Jones is like playing with both hands tied behind your back.
+Playing without Julio Jones and Roddy White is like playing with both hands tied behind your back.
 And losing Steven Jackson also was a blow.
 I watched him for all those seasons with the Rams and thoughts his skills were just what the Falcons offense needed, but haven't had enough of this season.